 – You will examine first-hand the cutting-edge efforts underway to address issues of resilience, and meet with the people conducting that work – whether activists working in the neighborhoods of Albany, New York, or biologists studying the 3,000 lakes and ponds of the Adirondacks

 The Fellowship grant covers lodging, tuition and reasonable travel costs, along with most meals.
 Personal expenses during the Fellowship are the responsibility of the Fellows.

-Fellows will be required to complete readings before arriving in New York and will be expected to be active participants in all discussions during the program.
+The Fellowship will last from Saturday evening, October 26th until midday on Friday, November 1st.
+Fellows will be required to complete several readings before arriving in New York and will be expected to be active participants in all discussions during the Fellowship.

 Financial support for the Resilience Fellowship program is provided by The Rockefeller Foundation.

 APPLICATION DEADLINE: September 18, 2019